gxrret/pihole-tweetbot-python3/README.md

 2. Apply at https://developer.twitter.com to create your script application and have access to Twitter's OAuth API.

-3. Create your app, you don't need a callback URL unless you want one.
+3. Create your app, you don't need a callback URL, once there, find your tokens and secrets

-4.

 ## NEED TO FINISH